Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - At home this season, Minnesota has one win against the spread and is 2-1 overall.

-- At home, the Vikings are winless ATS (0-1) as 3-point favorites or greater.
+- The Vikings are winless ATS (0-1) as 4-point favorites or more at home.

-- Minnesota has not hit the over in three home games this season.

 - Dallas is unbeaten against the spread, and 2-1 overall, in away games.